fabi8bit/ultimate_battleship/README.md

 ## How to play

 At the launch of the program, the user will find a welcome page, where they will be able to enter the player name, choose the size of the battlefield grid, and the size of the fleet.
 The grid is composed by a sequence of "°" symbols, and the user's ships are indicated by an "@" symbol.
 Of course the computer board is presented as an empty grid.
-A missed shot will be marked on the board with the "X" symbol on the corresponding coordinate, while a hit will be displayed as' * 'symbol.
+A missed shot will be marked on the board with the "X" symbol on the corresponding coordinate, while a hit will be displayed as "*" symbol.
 The user will input the coordinates for their shots, while the coordinates for the computer are generated randomly.
 The winner is the one who sinks the opponent ships first.